How well do you know hummingbirds? Try this short quiz and discover some surprising facts about these amazing little creatures.

 False.

-- First of all, hummingbirds don’t live on nectar alone: insects are the bulk of their diet.
+- First, hummingbirds don’t live on nectar alone: insects are the bulk of their diet.

-- When looking for nectar, while they are indeed attracted to the colors red and orange, but they actually drink nectar from a variety of flowers that have a specific sugar content (10-25%).
+- While the colors red and orange are a signal that nectar may be present, they actually drink nectar from a variety of flowers (different colors and shapes) that have a specific sugar ratio (10-25%).
+The healthiest sugar water recipes use this same ratio.

-If you want to attract hummingbirds to your garden, grow flowers such as bee balm, cardinal flower, native honeysuckle, and columbine (if these choices are non-invasive in your region).
+If you want to attract hummingbirds to your garden, grow flowers such as bee balm, cardinal flower, native honeysuckle, and columbine (if these choices are indigenous to your region).
 These offer the desired sugar ratios and optimum flower shapes for accessing the nectar.
-This has a list of flowers hummingbirds like.
+This has a longer list of flowers hummingbirds like.

 True or False?